A comprehensive guide to buying art supplies online, where to find the best UK prices and which arts specialists offer the best service…

 There’s over 16,000 products on the website, several hundred of those are accounted for in these lenses.

-Established in 1997 Wex Photographic is the UK’s largest independent online photographic retailer.
+Established in 1997 Wex Photographic is the UK’s largest independent online photographic retailer (even larger since merging with Calumet Photographic).
 Voted ‘Best Online Retailer’ 12 years running by Camera & Photo magazine readers.
 This is the kind of trustworthy vibe that makes spending a few hundred quid on a new camera or lens that bit easier.
 Even better is the fact that Wex prices are competitive with Amazon and eBay and there’s free delivery on orders over £50.

 You also don’t need to worry about unwittingly buying grey imports as every item sold from Wex is from UK stock only.
 Reassuring when it comes to warranties – not to mention their 28 day return policy.
 Throw in the option of interest free credit and their part-exchange service and you can see why Wex are so popular.

-With a TrustPilot rating of 9.5 out of 10, Google reviews of 4.7 out of 5, and a 2015 Good Service Award Clifton Cameras are a safe pair of hands for buying your photography gear.
+With a Trustpilot reviews rating of 94% excellent or great and a 2020 Good Service Award Clifton Cameras are a safe pair of hands for buying your photography gear.
 Throw in a 2 year warranty for anything you buy from them and you’ll get so much peace of mind you may end up living on a commune.

 Clifton Cameras – Drone Cameras